TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson2.md

   flips approaches infinity, we expect the proportion of heads in our tally to get closer and closer to 0.5.
-We can use the R `prop.test()` function to test if the coin is fair by using a sample of coin flips to generate a confidence interval on the proportion of heads in the population of potential coin flips (including future flips, assuming the coin is not tampered with):
+We can use the R `prop.test()` function to test if the coin is fair by using a sample of coin flips to generate a confidence interval on the proportion of heads in the population of actual and potential coin flips (including future flips):

 ```
 rm(list=ls())